gvwilson/sensibleadventures/bookster/bookster.md

 "Eimin," Razi corrected calmly.

 "Of course, of course, Eimin.
 Splendid fellow, very resourceful.
-How is he these days, do you know?"
+His Karabandi was much better, but of course he had more chance to practice, I'm sure.
+How *is* he these days, do you know?"

 "Studious.
 Happy.
 Alive.
 And yourself?"